 Southwest Association of Student Assistance Programs

+Maureen Hoyler has served as the President of the Council for Opportunity in Education (COE) since 2013.
 The Council is a nonprofit organization that advocates for low-income, first-generation students and students with disabilities who aspire to enter and graduate from college.
 The Council also provides professional development, program improvement services and research for the educators and institutions that serve these young people and adults.